Satoru Sayama: Universal Wrestling Federation (1984–1985)

-Retirement and Shooto (1985–1995)
+Retirement and Shooto (1985–1996)

 Sayama then left professional wrestling altogether.

-In 1986 he founded Shooto, finally realizing his dream of becoming a martial arts trainer.
+In 1985 he founded Shooto, one of the world's first mixed martial arts (MMA) promotions, finally realizing his dream of becoming a martial arts trainer.
 He taught the art of shooting to fighters like Yorinaga Nakamura, Yuki Nakai and Rumina Sato, among others.
 During this time Sayama hosted the Vale Tudo Japan event, leading to the introduction of Brazilian jiu-jitsu in Japan, which drove him to change the rules of Shooto to adapt them to the vale tudo.
 In 1996 he left Shooto due to disagreements with the board of directors, and was succeeded by Taro Wakayabayshi.

+On May 1, 1994, Sayama fought in a match against Jushin Thunder Liger that ended in a no contest at a New Japan Pro Wrestling.

-Return and aftermath (1995–present)
+Return to wrestling and aftermath (1995–2016)

 In 1995, Sayama was offered to return to puroresu for a match against old mentor Antonio Inoki.
 As there was already a Tiger Mask on the scene (his disciple, Tiger Mask IV, who debuted with the mask), Sayama used the name and gimmick Tiger King, using a gold-colored outfit.
 Inoki ended up winning the match.

 In subsequent years, he (using the Original [Shodai] Tiger Mask identity), competing sporadically in various independent promotions, often in legends matches and teams with his younger disciple.
 In 1998, he was invited by Inoki to be a part of the board of his new venture, Universal Fighting-Arts Organization.
 He did, but left a year later to form Seikendo.

 In 1999, attempting to return to the world of martial arts and to create something similar to Shooto, he created a martial art named Seikendo.
 It was a hybrid martial art similar to Shooto and MMA, but more akin to a traditional martial art—with focus on etiquette and ceremonials based on traditional Japanese imagery and ideals and spiritual and mental development—and focused on self-defense: Seikendokas would wear keikogis to simulate clothing, had rules that based on the principle it had a concrete floor, with groundfighting that focused on ground-and-pound, with no submissions allowed, and fighting was in an octagonal ring without ropes.
 Sayama also created a professional promotion by the same name to promote his martial art (as he had done to Shooto), which ran for three years and had five events before closing down in 2003.